-The event The Science of Sydney’s Spanish Researchers took place on the 4th of October at 6.00pm at the Instituto Cervantes in Sydney.
+took place on the 4 The Science of Sydney’s Spanish Researchers th of October at 6.00pm at the Instituto Cervantes in Sydney.

 A group of Spanish researchers presented their research, with plenty of opportunities for questions and discussion.

 This event was scheduled initially for the 18 August 2017 during National Science Week.
 Due to the terrorist attacks in Barcelona and Cambrils, the Government of Spain declared three days of National Mourning.
 Therefore, all the events scheduled for those days were cancelled as a sign of respect and solidarity with all the victims.